barvian/thesis/index.md

 1. ##### Be unobtrusive yet involved
 I felt this was the most important balancing act I'd have to perform when designing the application.
 On the one hand, I can speak anecdotally about the importance of consistency when attempting to overcome anxious symptoms; it's easy to "forget" to practice relaxation techniques when everything feels like it's going smoothly, though repetition seems to be a key aspect of long-term anxiety recovery.
 On the other hand, I didn't want users to start perceiving the application as an annoyance more than an aid, so I wanted to be mindful of this distinction as much as possible.

-After I wrote these down I felt I had a clear enough starting point to begin the design process.
+After I wrote these down I felt I had a clear enough guide to begin laying out the application.

-### Design

 #### User Personas

-To aid in the design process I created {{ site.data.personas | size }} personas as representations of my target audience.
+As an additional aid in the design process I created {{ site.data.personas | size }} personas as representations of my target audience.
 Considering I lacked quantitative user research or any sort of analytics that usually serve as reference points, I used my research of GAD symptoms and recurring personality traits as guidelines instead:

 <ul class="o-block-list o-box">
 	{% for persona in site.data.personas %}